The Local-Global Principle for Integral Soddy Sphere Packings: Bends as Primitive Values of Quaternary Forms

 Recall the configuration $\cS=(S_{1},\dots,S_{5})$ of five mutually tangent spheres and the group $\cA$ in \eqref{eq:Gapp} of reflections through spheres in the configuration $\tilde\cS$ dual to $\cS$.
 Let

 be the subgroup of $\cA$ which fixes the sphere $S_{1}$ in $\cS$.
 It acts discontinuously on the interior of $S_{1}$, which we now consider as the ball model for hyperbolic $3$-space $\sH^{3}$.
-A fundamental domain for the quotient $\cA_{1}\bk\sH^{3}$ is the curvilinear tetrahedron interior to $S_{1}$ and exterior to the dual spheres $\tilde S_{2},\dots,\tilde S_{5}$, see Figure \ref{fig:A1}.
-In particular, it has finite volume.
+A fundamental domain for the quotient $\cA_{1}\bk\sH^{3}$ is the curvilinear regular ideal tetrahedron interior to $S_{1}$ and exterior to the dual spheres $\tilde S_{2},\dots,\tilde S_{5}$, see \figref{fig:A1}.
+This is easier seen by first applying the same transformation as in \figref{fig:SodStandard}, see \figref{fig:A1std}.
+In particular, the quotient has finite volume, and at any vertex, the three edges meet at dihedral angles all equal to $\pi/3$.
+Then the volume can be computed via the dilogarithm, or equivalently, Lobachevsky's function